Skip to content

 Key pressures and opportunities

-Lack of management continues to threaten the extent and quality of the habitat.
+Lack of management continues to threaten the extent and quality of orchards.
 Unmanaged orchards will tend to become over-run with bramble and coarse grasses.
-Although relict orchards can provide good wildlife habitat, particularly for breeding warblers, without intervention, the fruit trees will decline and eventually die, leaving an area of scrub that will succeed towards secondary woodland.
+Although relict orchards can provide good wildlife habitat, particularly for breeding warblers, without intervention the fruit trees will decline and eventually die, leaving an area of scrub that will succeed towards secondary woodland.

-Orchards are vulnerable to inappropriate management of the trees and ground layer:
+Orchards are vulnerable to poor management of the trees and ground layer:

-– Over-grazing can degrade the quality of the habitat through damaging the ground flora, compaction and physical damage to the trees.
+– Over-grazing can degrade the quality of orchards by damaging the ground flora, compacting the soil and damaging the trees.

-– Intensification of management can also be detrimental to biodiversity if it involves application of pesticides and fertiliser.
+– Intense management can harm also an orchard’s biodiversity if it involves applying pesticides and fertiliser.

-– Mechanical grass cutting generates a risk of physical damage to trees.
-Cutting without removing the arisings will tend to increase in fertility and reduce floral diversity.
+– Mechanical grass cutting risks causing physical damage to trees.
+Mowing without removing the cuttings will tend to increase fertility and reduce floral diversity.

 – Restoration of relict orchards needs to be undertaken with care.
-Before removing collapsed trees, it is essential to determine whether they are a rare variety from which cuttings should be taken before removal.
+Before removing collapsed trees it’s essential to determine whether they’re a rare variety from which cuttings should be taken before removal.

 Sourcing good quality stock for replanting has become much easier as interest in managing and restoring traditional orchards has grown.
 There are now multiple suppliers in the south-west offering local fruit tree varieties on a range of rootstocks for creating or re-stocking traditional orchards.